StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-1.md

-# TryHackMe Pre Security - Module 1
+# TryHackMe Pre Security - Module 1: Introduction to Cybersecurity

 ## Offensive Security introduction
 This is ethical hacking in the sense of attempting to find weaknesses in a system before real hackers do.